 A CEO who can program has superpowers over those who don’t.

 Recruiting is an absolutely critical component of business and the top managers need to understand it thoroughly.
 And no, you are not a good judge of people.
+Here is my general philosophy on recruiting – find the best person for the job regardless of if they went to college or where, their prior work experience or lack thereof, or any other factor that is not how well they can do the actual job.

 I am happy my business Coalition has helped bring people together.